Slow-fast dynamics in a planar parasite--host model with an extinction singularity: Introduction

 Understanding how parasites interact with their hosts has been a central question in theoretical biology, for example it is now widely believed that parasites were responsible for several extinctions on islands \cite{MCCALLUM1995190}.
 Indeed, parasites can reduce host fecundity and increase death rates \cite{webster1999cost}.
 A natural mathematical instrument to study these biological dynamics are systems of ordinary differential equations (ODEs), possibly adapting the numerous models that have been developed over the years to simulate epidemics, starting from the pioneering work of Kermack and McKendrick \cite{555}.
 However, those models fail to explain host extinction phenomena, which are observed in some particular situations (see, e.g., \cite{lae,SCOTT1989176,collapse}).

 Parasite models are often formulated as SI (Susceptible -- Infected) compartmental models, with the underlying assumption that an individual carrying a parasite will carry it until death \cite{webster1999cost,mandal2011mathematical,kang2012multiscale,lorenzi2021evolutionary,gomez2024eco}.
-To understand the parasite induced host extinction, Ebert, Lipsitch, and Mangin \cite{ebert} formulated a planar ODE model, which was later refined by Hwang and Kuang \cite{hwang2003deterministic} and whose structure is given by system \eqref{eq:model}.
-The refinement consisted of replacing the nonlinear infection term $\beta S I$ with $\beta S I / (S+I)$.
+To understand the parasite induced host extinction, Ebert, Lipsitch, and Mangin \cite{ebert} formulated a planar ODE model, which was later refined by Hwang and Kuang \cite{hwang2003deterministic} and whose structure is

+where: \begin{itemize} \item $b > 0$ represents the maximum per capita birth rate of uninfected hosts; \item $\theta \in [0,1]$ is the relative fecundity of an infected host; \item $M>0$ represents the environmental carrying capacity; \item $\beta > 0$ is the infection rate; \item $d>0$ is the parasite-induced death rate; \item $n>0$ represents the parasite-independent death rate of both susceptible and infected hosts. \end{itemize} The refinement consisted of replacing the nonlinear infection term $\beta S I$ with $\beta S I / (S+I)$.
 The reason behind this choice is that $\beta$ represents an infection rate, i.e., it is the maximum number of infections an infective host can cause in a unit of time, implying the necessity of normalizing it by the total population.
 Hwang and Kuang also remark that ``for large populations, individual’s finite and often slow movement prevents it to make contact to a large number of individuals in a unit time.
 Such a mechanism is better described by $\beta S I / (S+I)$ than $\beta S I$”.
+Indeed, the model was originally designed to reproduce the effect of microparasites on a population of \emph{Daphnia magna}, a planktonic crustacean.

+In this work, we introduce an additional (slow) timescale in the Hwang and Kuang model, arising from the assumption that the birth rate and the parasite-independent death rate are small relative to the other quantities governing the model.
+Moreover, we show how our model is able to reproduce dynamics observed in the spread of the Tasmanian devil facial tumor disease (DFTD).